ExpediaGroup/graphql-kotlin/README.md

 type TopLevelQuery {

-  """DEPRECATED: old query that should not be used always returns false"""
+  """old query that should not be used always returns false

+  Directives: deprecated
+  """
   simpleDeprecatedQuery: Boolean! @deprecated(reason: "this query is deprecated, replace with shinyNewQuery")

   """new query that always returns true"""